 Butter three 9″ round baking pans and line the bottoms with parchment paper.
 Lightly butter the parchment as well.

-- Using the paddle attachment, mix the ingredients together on low speed until well combined. (electric hand mixer can be used)
+- Using the paddle attachment, mix the ingredients together on low speed until well combined (an electric hand mixer can be used).

 - Add the eggs, buttermilk, vegetable oil, hot coffee, and vanilla to the dry ingredients.